omarchoa/dec23_mlops_accidents/README.md

 ### 2. Launch the app

-To build the Docker images from the repository Dockerfiles, run the following command:
+To build the Docker images from the head of the repository, run the following command:

 ```shell
 docker-compose -f ./src/docker/docker-compose-dev.yml up